moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/data-modelling-concepts.md

-# Data Modelling Concepts - placeholder
+# Data Modelling Concepts

-⚠️ This service is in beta ⚠️

-This page is intended to give users a brief introduction to Data Modelling concepts and why we are using `dbt` as the backend for `create-a-derived-table`.
-Please post suggestions to improve this document in our slack channel [#ask-data-modelling](https://asdslack.slack.com/archives/C03J21VFHQ9), or edit and raise a PR.
+This style guide uses the

+last updated:
+date:

-# How we style our dbt projects
+# How we style our create-a-derived-table projects

 ## Why does style matter?